priyatam/pie/README.md

 > Content creator runs the script see his/her page live on github pages

 ## Behind the scenes
-Markdown, Mustache, HTML 5 and CSS3 (SCSS/Bourbon).
+Markdown, Mustache, HTML 5, CSS3 (SCSS/Bourbon), SammyJs.

+SammyJs will be a part of the toolkit and not required by Users.

 Python with pure functions.
 No state, no framework, just a single workflow that lets content creators, designers, and developers work in parallel.

 Lambdas analyze inline content with data stored elsewhere.
+Lambdas can be written in Python, Javascript, Coffeescript, and Clojuresript.

-Content authors can learn how to run a script, basics of git, Markdown, and that's okay.
+Content authors can learn how to run basics of command line, git, Markdown, and that's okay.

 It's time we give them power.